pwbh/SDL/README.md

 ## Test it out

 Now lets test it out and see if it creates a window.
-It should create a window and exit after 5 seconds.
+Following codesnippet should create a window and exit after 5 seconds.

 ```zig
 const c = @cImport({